smb374/my-async-rs/book/src/layer/fst/fsm.md

-# Future desugar - a Finite State Machine
+# Future internal - a Finite State Machine

-In Rust, we can create an async function as simple as the following code:
+In Rust, we can create an asynchronous function as simple as the following code:

 ```rust
 async fn async_func() {
     init_step();